SolaceLabs/solace-tryme-cli/PARAMETERS.md

   /* MESSAGE SETTINGS */
-  --topic <TOPIC...>                       the message topic(s) (default: ["solace/try/me"]) --message <MESSAGE>                      the message body (a default payload) --file <FILENAME>                        the filename containing the message content --time-to-live <MILLISECONDS>            the time before a message is discarded or moved to a DMQ --dmq-eligible [BOOLEAN]                 the DMQ eligible flag --partition-key <KEY>                    the partition key (SECOND or MILLISECOND, derives a value from publish time and set as partition key)
+  --topic <TOPIC...>                       the message topic(s) (default: ["solace/try/me"]) --message <MESSAGE>                      the message body --default-message                        use default message body --file <FILENAME>                        filename containing the message content --stdin                                  read the message body from stdin (default: false) --time-to-live <MILLISECONDS>            the time before a message is discarded or moved to a DMQ --dmq-eligible [BOOLEAN]                 the DMQ eligible flag --partition-key <KEY>                    the partition key (SECOND or MILLISECOND, derives a value from publish time and set as partition key)